 Richard Fidler is taking his gift for storytelling back in time.
 He has traipsed through Istanbul uncovering legendary Constantinople with his son, and journeyed to the sites of the beautiful and bloody Icelandic sagas with his friend Kári Gíslason.
 Now he takes the UWRF stage to talk about his love of history and travel, and the stories where the two meet.

 Richard and Astrid have since spoken again, and you can listen to their discussion recorded at during Melbourne's lockdown in 2020 here.
+Astrid has also interviewed Kári Gislason, Richard's friend and co-author.
+You can listen to Kári discuss what it is like writing with Richard here.

 Richard Fidler is a writer and radio host.
 He’s the author of the bestselling books Ghost Empire, a history of the legendary city of Constantinople, and Saga Land, a journey into the sagas of Iceland, co-written with Kári Gíslason.
 Richard is also the presenter of Conversations on Australian Broadcasting Corporation Radio, Australia’s most popular podcast.